 § 922(g)(8); see McGinnis, 956 F.3d at 758 (stating that § 922(g)(8)'s purpose is to reduce "domestic gun abuse").
-Distilled to its essence, the provision operates to deprive an individual of his right to keep and bear arms once a court finds, after notice and a hearing, that the individual poses a "credible threat" to an intimate partner or her child and enters a restraining order to that effect.
+Distilled to its essence, the provision operates to deprive an individual of his right to possess (i.e., "to keep") firearms once a court enters an order, after notice and a hearing, that restrains the individual "from harassing, stalking, or threatening an intimate partner" or the partner's child.
+The order can rest on a specific finding that the restrained individual poses a "credible threat" to an intimate partner or her child.
+Or it may simply include a general prohibition on the use, attempted use, or threatened use of physical force reasonably expected to cause bodily injury.
 The covered individual forfeits his Second Amendment right for the duration of the court's order.
-This is so even when the individual has not been criminally convicted of any offense and when the underlying proceeding is merely civil in nature.
+This is so even when the individual has not been criminally convicted or accused of any offense and when the underlying proceeding is merely civil in nature.

 These characteristics crystallize "how" and "why" § 922(g)(8) "burden[s] a law-abiding citizen's right to armed self-defense."
 Bruen, 142 S. Ct. at 2133.
-In particular, we focus on these key features of the statute: (1) forfeiture of the right to possess weapons (2) after a civil proceeding6 (3) in which a court enters a protective order based on a finding of a "credible threat" to another specific person, (4) in order to protect that person from
+In particular, we focus on these key features of the statute: (1) forfeiture of the right to possess weapons (2) after a civil proceeding7

-6 The distinction between a criminal and civil proceeding is important because criminal proceedings have afforded the accused substantial protections throughout our Nation's history.
-In crafting the Bill of Rights, the Founders were plainly attuned to preservation of these protections.
-See U.S. Const. amend.
-IV; U.S. Const. amend.
-V; U.S. Const. amend.
-VI; U.S. Const. amend.
-VIII.
-It is therefore significant that § 922(g)(8) works to eliminate the Second Amendment right of individuals subject merely to civil process.
+7 The distinction between a criminal and civil proceeding is important because criminal proceedings have afforded the accused substantial protections throughout our Nation's history.
+In crafting the Bill of Rights, the Founders were plainly attuned to